Medical clearance is an important but confusing part of joining the military. Acceptance into an ROTC program is no exception.

 DoDMETS is an online system that tracks your medical status.
 DoDMETS is the Department of Defence Medical Exam Testing System.
 This is the system that tracks exams, making sure scheduling happens, and helping you complete all the medical requirements for DoDMERB.

-Start the DoDMERB Process Early!
+Start the DoDMERB Process after you accept the scholarship offer

 Scheduling your DoDMERB Physical Exam